 American Mine (Carlin, NV 2), 2007

-The images of San Francisco based photographer David Maisel (b.
-1961, New York) explore the politics and aesthetics of radically human-altered environments, and how we perceive our place in time via investigations of cultural artifacts from both past and present.
+David Maisel’s (b.
+1961, New York) images explore the politics and aesthetics of radically human-altered environments, and how we perceive our place in time via investigations of cultural artifacts from both past and present.
 His work focuses on power and the production of space by examining landscapes and objects that are off-limits, quarantined, or hidden from view.

 For over thirty years, Maisel has produced aerial photographs of compromised landscapes in a multi-chaptered series titled Black Maps, revealing the physical impact of activities such as mining, logging, urban sprawl, and military testing.
 Rather than create literal documents, the artist has exploited the slippage between the evidentiary and aesthetic functions of photography.
 The resulting images subvert cartographic mapping, instead occupying a zone both imaginative and descriptive, informed by the politics of land use.